 Ksiaż Castle sits on a wooded clifftop, surrounded by a forest and overlooking a pretty river.
 It is the third-largest castle in Poland and the largest in the Silesia region.
 If you like fairy tale castles in picturesque settings that come with Nazi mysteries, ghosts and missing gold, Ksiaż Castle is for you.

-The castle’s origins are a bit unclear; however, the first written mentions can be traced to the late 13th century when the Silesian duke Bolko I the Strict built his new residence (1288-1292).
+The castle’s origins are unclear; however, the first written mentions can be traced to the late 13th century when the Silesian duke Bolko I the Strict built his new residence (1288-1292).
 Upon his death, the castle passed into the hands of Wenceslaus IV of Bohemia.

 It changed ownership several times before it became home to the House of Hochberg in 1509.
 The Hochbergs expanded and improved the castle over the years until the family was kicked out by the Nazis in 1941, as they planned to make it Hitler’s residence.